headshot4good/Tablet-Research/README.md

 	+ +Pen Holder [ Fancy Barrel Edition ]
 	- -No KickStand
 	- -No Fancy Tilt Recognition

+	* REVIEW [ https://www.youtube.com/watch?v=U-yq9NgxfXg ], this is the old version of the tablet, only the pen is different

 Studio / Desktop Full Experience: [ 8K Pressure, FHD = 1920*1080 Monitor ]